-The Company expects to receive significant amounts in tax credit - the largest element being Multimedia Tax Credit (MTC) for its subsidiary in Canada.
+The Company receives significant amounts in tax credit - the largest element being Multimedia Tax Credit (MTC) for its subsidiary in Canada.
 The Company's calculation of MTC to be received may deviate from what is actually obtained.
-The regulations for tax credits are complex and involves professional judgment in assessing the amount estimated to be received.
+The regulations for tax credits are complex and involve professional judgment in assessing the amount estimated to be received.